 Challenges in Metal 3D Printing

 Metal 3D printing faces several challenges, including high costs, limited material options, and the need for post-processing.
-Additionally, the technology requires specialized expertise and equipment, which can be a barrier to entry for some manufacturers.
-These challenges must be addressed to fully realize the potential of metal 3D printing.
+Additionally, the technology requires specialized expertise, similar to the high skill level required for professional tig welding services in Detroit, which can be a barrier for some manufacturers..

 Material Limitations